stevenburris1978/PythonMiniProject3SB/README.md

 # *Description*
 ### in this app users can register, log in, see their profile page
-### users can also add an ad and see all the details of the ad by clicking on the ad title
+### users can also add an ad and see all the details of an ad by clicking on the ad title

 ## *PIP Install Instructions*
 Please copy the following command in the terminal for all the packages needed to run the program: